Nursing Graduate (NURS)

 Course Rotation: PLV: Summer 1

-This course is designed to assist the student to gain proficiency in comprehensive health evaluation across the lifespan within the context of family and community.
-Using an evidence-based practice framework the student will develop skills in history taking, family assessment, cultural assessment, risk assessment, basic laboratory procedures and diagnostic studies, health promotion/disease prevention planning, and appropriate documentation.
-This skill set will enable the student to begin to develop diagnostic reasoning skills consistent with advanced practice nursing and will assist the student to progress to a problem focused history and physical.
+This course is designed to assist the student to gain proficiency in comprehensive health evaluation across the lifespan.
+Using an evidence-based, equitable, person-centered, primary health care framework, the student will develop skills in history taking, cultural assessment, risk assessment, health promotion/disease prevention, and appropriate documentation.
+This skill set will enable the student to develop interviewing and physical assessment skills consistent with advanced practice nursing.

 Course Rotation: NYC & PLV: Fall

-This course is designed to assist the student to build on their knowledge of comprehensive health evaluation in adults and gain proficiency in comprehensive health evaluation in children and focused health evaluation across the lifespan within the context of family and community.
-Using an evidence-based practice framework the student will develop skills in history taking, family assessment, cultural assessment, risk assessment, basic laboratory procedures and diagnostic studies, health promotion/disease prevention planning, and appropriate documentation.
-This skill set will enable the student to begin to develop diagnostic reasoning skills consistent with advanced family practice nursing.
+This course is designed to assist the student to gain proficiency in clinical and diagnostic reasoning across the lifespan.
+Using an evidence-based, equitable, person-centered, primary health care framework, the student will expand their knowledge and skills in focused history taking and physical assessment, diagnostic study interpretation, health promotion/disease prevention planning, and appropriate documentation.
+This skill set will enable the student to formulate and prioritize differential diagnoses consistent with advanced practice nursing.

 Course Rotation: NYC & PLV: Fall

-NURS 640C Advanced Physical Assessment - Part 2 Adult-Gerontology Acute Care Nurse Practitioner (0-3 credits)
+NURS 644 Diagnostic Reasoning for Adult-Gerontology Acute Care Nurse Practitioners (0-3 credits)

-This course is designed to assist the student to build on their knowledge of comprehensive health evaluation in adults and gain proficiency in focused health evaluation within the context of family and community.
-Using an evidence-based practice framework the student will develop skills in history taking, family assessment, cultural assessment, risk assessment, basic laboratory procedures and diagnostic studies, health promotion/disease prevention planning, and appropriate documentation.
-This skill set will enable the student to begin to develop diagnostic reasoning skills consistent with advanced adult-gerontology acute care practice nursing.
+This course is designed to assist the student to gain proficiency in clinical and diagnostic reasoning in the adult and older adult population.
+Using an evidence-based, equitable, person-centered, primary health care framework, the student will expand their knowledge and skills in focused history taking and physical assessment, diagnostic study interpretation, health promotion/disease prevention planning, and appropriate documentation.
+This skill set will enable the student to formulate and prioritize differential diagnoses consistent with advanced practice nursing.

 Course Rotation: NYC & PLV: Fall